 What Is Ketosis?

-Ketosis is typically referenced in the context of either a ketogenic diet or a fasting based diet (although nothing is stopping you from adopting both!)
+Ketosis is typically referenced in the context of either a ketogenic diet or a fasting based diet (although nothing is stopping you from adopting both!).

-The primary goal of ketosis is weight loss, largely through the fact that when combined with a calorific deficit you can see results very fast. it is most effectively used after a period of calorific surplus in order to reap the results of additional muscle mass whilst still going lean.
+The primary goal of this approach is weight loss, largely through the fact that when combined with a calorific deficit you can see results very fast. it is most effectively used after a period of calorific surplus in order to reap the results of additional muscle mass whilst still going lean.